Languages of Spain: Present-day languages

-Spanish itself also has distinct dialects.
+Other Romance varieties

+Spanish itself boasts a substantial internal variation in the country.
 For example, the Andalusian or Canarian dialects, each with their own subvarieties, some of them being partially closer to the Spanish of the Americas, which they heavily influenced to varying degrees, depending on the region or period and according to different and non-homogeneous migrating or colonisation processes.
 Despite being a dialect, some Andalusian speakers have attempted to promote Andalusian as a different language independent of Spanish.

 Five very localised dialects are of difficult filiation: Fala (a variety mostly ascribed to the Galician-Portuguese group locally spoken in an area of the province of Cáceres sometimes called Valley of Jálama/Xálima, which includes the towns of San Martín de Trevejo, Eljas and Valverde del Fresno); Cantabrian and Extremaduran, two Astur-Leonese dialects also regarded as Spanish dialects; Eonavian, a dialect between Asturian and Galician, closer to the latter according to several linguists; and Benasquese, a Ribagorçan dialect that was formerly classified as Catalan, later as Aragonese, and which is now often regarded as a transitional language of its own.
 Asturian and Leonese are closely related to the local Mirandese which is spoken on an adjacent territory but over the border into Portugal.
 Mirandese is recognised and has some local official status.